-REMUNERATION POLICY FOR BOARD MEMBERS
+REMUNERATION POLICY FOR NON-EXECUTIVE DIRECTORS

-UCB's Board remuneration policy needs to enable us to attract a diverse team of high caliber individuals, with proven experience and impact linked to our strategic imperatives and stakeholder interests, that share our passion for patient value creation.
-Our board remuneration also aims to be competitive at an international level, considering our market footprint.
+UCB's Remuneration Policy 2025 is aimed to enable us to attract a diverse team of high caliber individuals, with proven experience and impact linked to our strategic imperatives and stakeholder interests, that share our passion for patient value creation.
+Our Board remuneration also targets to be competitive at a global level, considering our global market footprint.

-UCB's Board members (non-executive Directors) are compensated for their services through a cash-based compensation program.
-The level of pay is set based on benchmarks which include the remuneration of Board and Committee members of comparable European biopharmaceutical companies.
-We look to attract diverse set of Board member profiles that represent our market footprint, so in terms of remuneration - we consider both European Biopharma as well as BEL 20 benchmarks, with European Biopharma data constituting the primary reference, given our need to attract experts with a deep knowledge of our industry.
-The median levels of this peer group are the target.
+The level of pay for Non-Executive Directors is informed by benchmarks which include the remuneration of Board and Committee members of comparable global biopharmaceutical and biotechnology companies.
+We look to attract diverse set of Board member profiles that represent our market footprint, so in terms of remuneration we consider both Global Peer Group as well as BEL 20 benchmarks, with global biopharma data constituting the primary reference given our need to attract experts with a deep, global knowledge of our industry.
+UCB targets above the 25th percentile of the Global Peer Group.

-Board members are remunerated as shown below:
+Non-Executive Directors are remunerated as shown below: